 - If a global and a local variable are declared with the same name then, all the statements of a code block in which local variable is declared will refer only to a local variable and will cause no effect to a global variable.

 - A local variable is destroyed when the control of the program exit out of the block in which local variable is declared.
 However, a global variable is destroyed when the entire program is terminated.

-The local and global variables both are equally required while writing the program.
-But, declaring a large number of global variables could be problematic in a large program, as it may cause unwanted changes to a global variable; and it would become hard to identify that which part of a program made that change.
+The local and global variables both are necessary and equally required while writing the program.
+However, declaring a large number of global variables could be problematic in a massive program, as it may cause unwanted changes to a global variable; and it would become hard to identify that which part of a program made that change.
 Hence, one should avoid declaring unnecessary global variables.